Survey

 This

-presentation compares these methods and outlines the advantages and
+presentation compares these methods and outlines the advantages

-steps taken in conducting a web-based survey.
-Finally, problems and
+discussion of specific steps taken in conducting a web-based

-successes of this web based survey are discussed.
-In some cases
+survey.
+Finally, problems and successes of this web based survey

-the limitations are based on the newness of the internet.
-Other problems
+newness of the internet.
+Other problems are similar to those

-are similar to those faced by researchers using more traditional tools.
+faced by researchers using more traditional tools.

 Stanton

-(1998) suggests that sampling problems, response consistency problems,
+(1998) suggests that sampling problems, response consistency

-collection.
+Internet data collection.
 Each of these is discussed below.

 Sampling